cavrinceanu/pyfun/README.md

 # Pyfun
-Fun stuff with Python

-Just a repository for trying out stuff.
+Just a repository for trying out fun stuff with Python.
+Randomness.